satushh/gloas/README.md

   │  When deciding between EMPTY and FULL for previous slot's block:            │ │                                                                             │ │  should_extend_payload(root) returns True if:                               │
-  │    - PTC voted payload was timely (>256 votes for present), OR              │
+  │    - PTC voted payload present (>256) and payload locally available, OR     │
   │    - No proposer boost yet, OR                                              │
   │    - Proposer boost is for different parent, OR                             │ │    - Proposer boost block builds on FULL version                            │